JohnAllAlong/Just-The-Docs-Team-1-Fork/index.md

 Ken is a programmer who specializes in C# within the Unity game engine.
 He enjoys camping, snowboarding, and, of course, playing video games!

+### John

+John is a lifelong gamer and recent programmer who is working hard to bring his owm ideas to life.
+When not sitting down, he enjoys going to concerts and cooking new recipes!

 ----